-NOTE: Refer to Figure 4-14 for counterweight removal.
+NOTE: Refer to (Figure 4-15) for fabricated counterweight and refer to (Figure 4-16) for cast counterweight configurations.

-ltem Description
+Item Description

 1 Counterweight

 2 Primary Retainer Pin Assembly

-3 Leveling Capscrew
+3 Leveling Capscrews

 4 Turntable

-5 Grill (not on cast counterweight units)
+5 Grill (not on cast counterweight)

-- 1. Fully extend and set the outriggers. - 2.
-Rotate the superstructure so the counterweight is over the front of the carrier to gain additional clearance.
-Engaging the pin type turntable lock will aid alignment. - NOTE: The counterweight weighs approximately 4300 kg (9490 lb). - NOTE: For cast counterweight configurations (Figure 4-14) remove polyurethane plugs from the two upper threaded inserts (7) before inserting eyebolts (two 1-1/4X 7UNC eyebolts are needed.) - 3.
-Lower and fully retract the boom
+- 1. Fully extend and set the outriggers. - Rotate the superstructure so the counterweight is over the front of the carrier to gain additional clearance.
+Engaging the pin type turntable lock will aid alignment.

+NOTE: The counterweight weighs approximately 3817 kg (8416 lb).